LambdaGeo/rwh-ptbr/cap06.md

     bork (a, b) = ">>" ++ bork a ++ " " ++ bork b ++ "<<"
 ```

 We have two instances of the typeclass Borked for pairs: one for a pair of Ints and another for a pair of anything else that's Borked.
-[No comments](comment: add)

 Suppose that we want to `bork` a pair of Int values.
 To do so, the compiler must choose an instance to use.
 Because these instances are right next to each other, it may seem that it could simply choose the more specific instance.
-[2 comments](comments: show / hide)

 However, GHC is conservative by default, and insists that there must be only one possible instance that it can use.
 It will thus report an error if we try to use `bork`.
-[2 comments](comments: show / hide)

 ![[Note]](/support/figs/note.png)

 When do overlapping instances matter?

 As we mentioned earlier, we can scatter instances of a typeclass across several modules.
 GHC does not complain about the mere existence of overlapping instances.
 Instead, it only complains when we try to use a method of the affected typeclass, when it is forced to make a decision about which instance to use.
-[2 comments](comments: show / hide)

 ### Relaxing some restrictions on typeclasses

 Normally, we cannot write an instance of a typeclass for a specialized version of a polymorphic type.
 The \[Char\] type is the polymorphic type \[a\] specialized to the type Char.
 We are thus prohibited from declaring \[Char\] to be an instance of a typeclass.
 This is highly inconvenient, since strings are ubiquitous in real code.
-[No comments](comment: add)

 The `TypeSynonymInstances` language extension removes this restriction, permitting us to write such instances.
-[5 comments](comments: show / hide)

 GHC supports another useful language extension, `OverlappingInstances`, which addresses the problem we saw with overlapping instances.
 When there are multiple overlapping instances to choose from, this extension causes the compiler to pick the most specific one.
-[3 comments](comments: show / hide)

 We frequently use this extension together with `TypeSynonymInstances`.
 Here's an example.
-[1 comment](comments: show / hide)

 ```haskell
 -- arquivo: src/Ch06.hs